top of page

 Just after its foundation, Earth.Org published 12 articles a month.
 Now, the number has risen to 50 or more.
 Earth.Org also runs worldwide awareness events.
 It guides film screenings and video projects, and it plans to launch an educational platform soon.

 Earth.Org for Kids will supplement childhood education.
-It will provide news and resources geared toward children, increasing both reading comprehension and environmental knowledge.
+It will provide news and resources geared toward children, increasing reading comprehension and environmental knowledge.

 The site has recently added a Conservation category to highlight environmentalist organizations.
 It aims to spread the work of smaller organizations to a global audience.

 Liew says, “People’s voices are amplified at different levels.”
-She appreciates that Earth.Org uses its large platform to protect the earth and inform its peoples.
+She appreciates that Earth.Org uses its large platform to protect the earth and inform its people.
 In her view, it uplifts important voices.
 It acts upon its responsibility and privilege as a global platform.

 Environmentalism During the Pandemic